-The air quality data used to assess the pollution climate immediately around each school has used a combination of modelled and measured data.
-Modelled baseline NO2 annual mean concentrations have been taken from the 2013 London Atmospheric Emissions Inventory (LAEI) model.
-NO2 measurements have been derived for the past ten years (2006-16) for the closest monitoring site to the school from a combination of measurements taken from the London Air Quality Network (LAQN) and Local Authority diffusion tube sites, where available.
+NO_2 annual mean concentrations have been taken from the 2013 London Atmospheric Emissions Inventory (LAEI) model.
+NO_2 measurements have been derived for the past ten years (2006-16) for the closest monitoring site to the school from a combination of measurements taken from the London Air Quality Network (LAQN) and Local Authority diffusion tube sites, where available.

-Briefly, the LAEI model provides mapped annual mean NO_x , NO_2 , PM{10} and $PM{2.5}$ concentrations on a 20m x 20m basis for the whole of London from a base-year of 2013 for 2020, 2025 and 2030.
+- 4.2.2.
+Briefly, the LAEI model provides mapped annual mean NO_x, NO2, PM10 and PM{2.5} concentrations on a 20m x 20m basis for the whole of London from a base-year of 2013 for 2020, 2025 and 2030.
 The LAEI uses air pollution emission estimates from a wide range of sources including transport, industrial, domestic and commercial combustion, agriculture and long-range transport using the most up-to-date activity data, emission factors and projection factors.
-Figure 5 shows the 2013 LAEI baseline annual mean NO_2 concentrations within the vicinity of the school.
-The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked Battersea Park Road (A3205).
-NO_2 concentrations are predicted to be higher along the northern boundary of the school, which is closest to the main road.
+Figure 5 shows the 2013 LAEI baseline annual mean NO2 concentrations within the vicinity of Holy Trinity Primary School.
+The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked New Road (A10) and Monument Way (A503).
+NO2 concentrations are predicted to be higher along the southern boundary and playground of the school, which is closest to Monument Way.
+Holy Trinity Primary School is located within the Transport for London NO2 focus area. - 4.2.3.
+Nearly 50% of NO_x emissions in London are from road transport.
+Vehicle emissions data for the LAEI modelled road links within 200m of the school, split by source, have been analysed to identify the key sources contributing to NO2 in the vicinity of the school.
+The pie chart below shows that buses account for 9% of the total traffic but contribute 55% of the transport related NO_x emissions locally.